space-code/nexus/README.md

   .store(in: &disposables)
 ```

-3. Send a message to Apple Watch or iPhone
+3. Send a message to Apple Watch or iPhone:
 ```swift
 import Nexus